DFE-Digital/dfe-analytics/README.md

 **IMPORTANT**: if you have a lot of records, this will enqueue a lot of jobs.
 Consider not running an
 import when there is a lot of traffic on your service.

+An entity will only be loaded if it has a primary key.
+For some entities, such as join tables, it might be necessary to add a primary key to the table and to update the relevant `analytics.yml`, prior to running the import.

 ## Custom events